valick18/content-transcriber-frontend/README.md

-# YouTube Transcriber & Chat App
+# Content Transcriber & Chat App

 A mobile-first web application to download, transcribe, and chat with YouTube videos using Groq API.